JakBul/1stMS/README.md

 - **Navbar**

     - the navbar is placed on top of a responsive image which acts as a header.
 It includes our logo on the left side.
 Aswell, it immediately shows on which page the user currently is thanks to underline effect and red color.
 Last but not least, the navbar doesn't discourage the user to get stuck thanks to matching black color with hero image below, so it's easy to follow to another section.
 When viewed on smaller screens, I opted for the menu to collapse into a toggler red icon with help of Bootstrap, as seen below on second screenshot.
+Navbar is used on all webpages and contains the same information

 ![screenshot](assets/documentation/navbar.png)